jayprophit/cs50-Python/Python Documentation.md

 # objects
 any time you use a class you're creating an object as in OOP - object oriented programming.  the object is the incarnation of or technically instantiation of.  another term for object is instance, yoyu have instances of classes aswell

+# attributes
+any thing that is created which is the properties of or the attributes of

+e.g.
+name
+house

+# instance variables
+also another technical name for attributes